OpenFreeEnergy/IndustryBenchmarks2024/docs/source/public/overview.rst

 For performing the data gathering, please note the following:

-* Make sure to run the `post-simulation cleanup`_ before running the data gathering script!
+* Make sure to run the `post-simulation cleanup`_ script before running the data gathering script!
 If you have not run the cleanup script, this data gathering script will throw an error.
 * The data gathering script will throw an error if the network is broken and also not all three repeats have finished successfully.

    * If you have a broken network, please run the `fix_networks`_ script and the new edges first to obtain a connected network.